syncfusion-content/javascript-docs/js/api/ejDateTimePicker.md

-Enable or disable the animation effect in DateTimePicker.
+Enables or disables the animation effect in DateTimePicker.